Garethp/Mods-of-Mistria-Installer/README.md

 If you have Aurie DLLs as part of your mod, put them in the `aurie/` folder of your mod.
 MOMI will then automatically install Aurie onto the players setup, register the keys necessary and copy your DLL into the correct Aurie folder.
 If you do this, please set `minInstallerVersion` in your `manifest.json` to no lower than `0.2.0`.

+## Contributing Translations

+If you're interested in contributing translations of MOMI into other languages, that would be super appreciated!
+Here's some steps on how to go about doing that!

+1. There are three different language files for MOMI.
+They're located at [`ModsOfMistriaInstallerLib/Lang/Resources.resx`](ModsOfMistriaInstallerLib/Lang/Resources.resx), [`ModsOfMistriaGUI/Lang/Resources.resx`](ModsOfMistriaGUI/Lang/Resources.resx) and [`ModsOfMistriaCommandLine/Lang/Resources.resx`](ModsOfMistriaCommandLine/Lang/Resources.resx).
+Download all three to translate them each.
+2. Go to [this page](https://catherinearnould.com/autres/resx/) to upload and edit the files one at a time.
+3. If a string things like `{0}` and `{1}` in them, those are placeholders where MOMI will put other strings in at runtime, make sure that your translation keeps them.
+4. When you're done editing, click "Save and download .resx"
+5. Look up the "Language Culture Name" of your language from [this table](https://docwiki.embarcadero.com/RADStudio/Athens//en/Language_Culture_Names,_Codes,_and_ISO_Values).
+For example, Dutch in the Netherlands is "nl-NL".
+6. Name your new file "Resources.culture-tag.resx", with the culture tag being lower-case.
+For example, a Netherlands Dutch translation file would be called "Resources.nl-nl.resx".
+If there's no regions of your language, or you're making a translation that should be fine for multiple regional variants, you can just use the first part of the culture tag.
+For example, "Resources.nl.resx" would apply to all versions of Dutch unless someone else contributes a more specific regional variant.
+7. Contribute back your file through a PR in Github so that it can be reviewed and released

+MOMI was built to be translatable from the start with a focus on being as accessible to as many people as possible!
+Any contributions you can make in terms of translations is super appreciated!
+Thank you!